 - Depression and Bipolar Disorders

 - Frustration, rage and anger

 - Speech problems

 - Autistic spectrum disorders

 Structure of Treatment

-Neurofeedback sessions are conducted 1-3x weekly, depending on treatment goals and severity of problems.
+Neurotherapy sessions are conducted 1-3x weekly, depending on treatment goals and severity of problems.
+Intensives are also available 5x weekly for two weeks.
 Sessions normally last 30-60 minutes for children and 60-90 minutes for adults.
 To determine quality of responsiveness, a minimum of ten sessions is needed.
 To lock in treatment gains, 20-40 sessions is standard.
 For people who may choose to continue neurofeedback sessions for brain maintenance much like going to the gym, once weekly sessions can continue indefinitely.
-(Your insurance carrier, however, may not continue coverage once symptoms have resolved.)
+(Your insurance carrier may not cover your treatment or agree to continue coverage once symptoms have resolved.)
 Once treatment has ended, clients are encouraged to initiate “tune-up” sessions as needed.

-Neurofeedback is often combined with Psychotherapy or other therapeutic modalities.
-Dr. Lemare-Calaba frequently works with clients who have been referred for adjunctive treatment while they continue to see a primary health practitioner ( Team Treatment with Other Primary Therapies.)
+Neurotherapy is often combined with Psychotherapy or other therapeutic modalities.
+Dr. Lemare-Calaba frequently works with clients who have been referred for adjunctive treatment while they continue to see a primary health practitioner (Team Treatment with Other Primary Therapies.)

 Traditional amplitude training; 19 channel Z score training (Loreta, Surface and Network), Neurofield pulsed electgromagnetic frequency stimulation (pEMF) and/or transcranial direct current stimulation (tDCS/tACS/tRNS).